Skip to content

 mountMcpServer() Helper

-All MCP servers are mounted via the mountMcpServer(router, prefix, createServer, sessionManager, authMiddleware) function from routes/mcp.js.
+All MCP servers are mounted via the mountMcpServer(router, prefix, createServer, sessionManager, authMiddleware, peerGate) function from routes/mcp.js.
 It registers both Streamable HTTP and SSE endpoints for a given server factory, using the consolidated SessionManager for session tracking.
+The optional peerGate is a default-deny exposure check applied to authenticated peer instances (federation): a remote instance can only reach servers the operator has explicitly exposed to it.
+Local operators (dashboard session, OAuth, or the local MCP token) bypass the peer gate.

 Streamable HTTP (Primary)